Garden lighting guide – how to choose lights for your outdoor space

 If you choose to install your garden lighting yourself, make sure you follow these important safety steps:

 Never take risks with electrical safety.
-We recommend that you always employ a qualified electrician to install or test your outdoor lighting.
+We recommend that you always employ a qualified electrician to install or test your outdoor lighting and can advise you on further garden lighting effects.

 For environmentally-friendly lighting, choose solar.
 With an internal battery that charges during the day, solar lamps give off a soft light from a low wattage LED during hours of darkness.